rahul-ki/COMP122-Java-Labs/README.md

 ### NoLayout.java
 In the course, we learnt about GUI Programming.
 This is a very basic java file that creates a pop-up window or "frame" that replicates a LOGIN system, asking for a userID and password.
 We weren't taught handlers and thus, the login button doesn't really do anything.
 Furthermore, the pop-up's position has been well defined!

+### AgeInputWindow.java, CheckBoxExample.java, CloseButtonListener.java, KeyboardNumberValidation.java, TextFieldFocusListener.java
+CloseButtonListener, KeyboardNumberValidation, TextFieldFocusListener are Event Listeners implementing ActionListener,KeyListener and FocusListener respectively.
+AgeInputWindow, CheckBoxExample are application programs using these listeners.
+AgeInputWindow - process the text asking for age.
+Based on the validity of age provided, the textfield turns yellow, green or red.
+Both application programs implement CloseButtonListener that closes the GUI Pop-up window when the button is pressed.
+Furthermore, CheckBoxExample implements ItemListener to correspond to events based on which checkbox is selected or de-selected.